The 500 Year Archive site is a searchable online research tool created by the FHYA research project.

 • Makers and Shapers (Authority Records):

-These are direct contributions made by members of the public on the FHYA website.
-These include as texts, sound or images uploaded by members of the public as Additional Resources, as well as public comments linked to archival items that may include references, links to other websites and links to material that the member of the public has uploaded on the FHYA as Additional Resources.
+These are direct contributions made by members of the public on the 500 Year Archive website.
+These include texts, sound, or images uploaded by members of the public as Additional Resources, as well as public comments linked to archival items that may include references, links to other websites, and links to material that the member of the public has uploaded on the 500 Year Archive as Additional Resources.

-• Repositories: All the archival items on the FHYA are presented as items within repositories, or in private hands.
-You can access these by clicking “Browse by” on the left-hand side of the screen.
-Clicking on a particular repository will take you to the repository’s page where you will find information about the repository as well as contact details, including a url for the repository where available.
+• Repositories: All the archival items on the 500 Year Archive are presented as items within repositories, or in private hands.
+Users can access these by clicking “Browse by” on the left-hand side of the screen.
+Clicking on a particular repository will take users to the repository’s page where they will find information about the repository as well as contact details, including a url for the repository where available.

 • Collections: On the left-hand side of a repository page, the user will find a list of ‘Holdings’, or selections that the FHYA has made from the repository.
-These are the FHYA’s top level of organisation.
-In some cases, such as the Killie Campbell Africana Library for instance, the user will also find ‘empty’ holdings.
+These are the 500 Year Archive’s top level of organisation.
+In some cases, such as the Killie Campbell Africana Library, for instance, the user will also find ‘empty’ holdings.
 These serve as placeholders for relevant collections / further materials from the Killie Campbell African Library for which the FHYA does not have permission to make available online.

-• FHYA Selections: In some instances, the user can find a whole collection on the 500 Year Archive site site.
-In other instances, the FHYA has made selections from a collection in line with the FHYA’s temporal and regional focus.
-These are represented by the FHYA on the ‘selection’ level.
-In the case of the James Stuart collection, the FHYA provides the six volumes of published edited texts based on this collection, and the handwritten pages on which 168 pages of published text are based.
-The reason for this limited selection is explained on the selection level.
+• FHYA Selections: In some instances, the user can find a whole collection on the 500 Year Archive site.
+In other instances, the FHYA has made selections from a collection in line with the temporal and regional focus of the project.
+These are represented on the ‘selection’ level.
+In the case of the James Stuart collection, the 500 Year Archive provides the six volumes of published edited texts based on this collection, and the handwritten pages on which 168 pages of published text are based.
+The reason for this limited selection is explained at the selection level.

 • Series: Within a ‘selection’, archival items are arranged into ‘series’, typically representing a series of information collected by a certain collector.
-In the case of the James Stuart collection the volumes of published edited text appear as a discrete series, alongside further series.
+In the case of the James Stuart collection, the volumes of published edited text appear as a discrete series, alongside further series.
 Another series comprises the photocopies of the handwritten Stuart notes used by the editors to prepare the published volumes, while a third series is a digital Archival Research Tool designed by the FHYA which, amongst other things, links pages in the published text directly to the photocopies of the handwritten notes on which they are based.
 In some cases, there are also subseries, which divide the material up further.
 For example, the uMgungundlovu archaeological material is divided into series by excavator, and then into further subseries by excavation year.

-• Items: The series comprise ‘digital items’ (digital representations of each specific object/sound recording/video file and digital representations of items such as catalogue cards associated with these objects etc).
-In the case of the published volumes based on the James Stuart collection each volume is divided into about 20 discrete “chapters” made up of texts organised under the names of the main interlocutors with whom Stuart held conversations.
-Each of these chapters appear as an ‘item’.
+• Items: The series comprises ‘digital items’ (digital representations of each specific object/sound recording/video file and digital representations of items such as catalogue cards associated with these objects etc).
+In the case of the published volumes based on the James Stuart collection, each volume is divided into about 20 discrete “chapters” made up of texts organised under the names of the main interlocutors with whom Stuart held conversations.
+Each of these chapters appears as an ‘item’.

-As you click your cursor in the search box you will be given some search tips which you may find useful.
+As one clicks their cursor in the search box they will be given some useful search tips.

-Like Google, as you type, you’ll see automatically-generated descriptions that match your search.
-You can click on one of the “quick results” or click on the magnifying glass/"Search" button to search more results.
+Like Google, as one types, automatically-generated descriptions that match the search appear.
+One can click on one of the “quick results” or click on the magnifying glass/"Search" button to search for more results.

-If you use a search term with more than one word, e.g. James Stuart the default setting AND will apply.
-This means that if you enter more than one word, the search will bring up results for “first word” and “second word”.
+If one uses a search term with more than one word, e.g. James Stuart the default setting AND will apply.
+This means if more than one word is entered, the search will bring up results for “first word” and “second word”.
 The button “Add new criteria” allows you to employ AND/OR/NOT in order to create a narrower search.

 Narrow your results by:

-The search results screen will show all records that match your term(s).
-The results will show all record types (Archival Descriptions, Makers and Shapers, Public Input, Additional Resources and Repositories) in which the search term occurs.
+The search results screen will show all records that match the search term(s).
+The results will show all record types (Archival Descriptions, Makers and Shapers, User Comments, Additional Resources and Repositories) in which the search term occurs.
 The type of record is indicated below each search result.
-You can further narrow your search by “type” by clicking on that type in the left-hand bar, in this example by Archival Descriptions.
+Users can narrow their search further by “type” by clicking on that type in the left-hand bar, in this example by Archival Descriptions.

-Once you narrow your results by a certain type of record, further “Narrow by” options will become available.
+Once users narrow their results by a certain type of record, further “Narrow by” options will become available.

 Within Archival Descriptions: